rbrt-weiler/sophos-sg-smtp-logparser/PERFORMANCE.md

 # Sophos SG SMTP Logfile Parser (SSSLP) Performance

-In order to get a hold of how well SSSLP performs, I ran a simple test suite.
+In order to get a hold of how well SSSLP performs I ran a simple test suite.
 Short story: SSSLP performs well even for large logfiles.

 ## Sample Logfiles

-For my tests, I constructed the following logfile, which mimics how an incoming mail is processed in a real logfile.
+For my tests I constructed the following logfile, which mimics how incoming mails are processed in a real logfile.

 ```text
 2020:07:18-16:56:31 some-sg exim-in[24020]: logfoo P=esmtp